trinhxhai/trinhxhai/README.md

 ## Hi there

-I’m currently trying to build a template with Node And ReactJS
+I’m currently trying to build a template with Node, ReactJS and Postgres

 My most recent job-project: